AlaskaDav/Online-Retail/README.md

 #### Project Overview

 I have been asked by the CEO and CMO to provide visuals on the metrics that they wish to analyse for the online retail store.
-You will gather the requirements and provide them with the type of visual that would be best suited to the scenario.
+Ensure to gather the requirements and provide them with the type of visual that would be best suited to the scenario.
 The senior management wants to understand how their business is performing and what areas are the key strengths of the company.
-They are also focused on identifying opportunities that would lead to growth and generate more revenue in the future.
+They are also focused on identifying opportunities that would lead to growth and generate more revenue in the future as expansion is top of mind for these leaders and they’re keen to understand where the most lucrative opportunities are in their business.
 They would also like to view different metrics based on the demographic information that is available in the data.

 ## Table of Content